princomp/princomp.github.io/source/docs/about/dev_guide.md

 # Dev.
 Guide

 This guide explains how this resource is organized, how it is built and deployed, and how to maintain this resource.
+It is intended to be comprehensive, but should most likely be read only after having read our [contributing](./docs/about/contributing) and [UCA](./docs/academic_life/uca_guide#editing-the-resources) guides.

 ## Resources Organization Overview